SoorajUtsav/DigitalClock/README.md

 # DigitalClock

 simple digital clock app using React.js.
+To learn how Set Interval Works